stamstergios/RegressJS/README.md

 # RegressJS
 RegressJS is a conservative UI framework for the front-end that enables the programmer to create components by writing traditional html as well as programmatically using class instances.
-Component styling is done eloquently using CSS-in-JS.
+Scoped component styling is done eloquently using CSS-in-JS and template literals.

 Components can be asynchronously extended using the following technique: